 Is it a Coffee Percolator or a Moka Pot?

 People often get confused between a coffee percolator and a Moka pot.
 What is the difference between a percolator and a Moka pot?
 You will often see a Moka pot labeled as a percolator (but not often the other way around).
 Both can sit on the stovetop (or have an electric version) and use hot water to extract ground coffee, but the brewing method is different.

 The following table briefly compares the difference between a percolator and a Moka pot.

 A coffee percolator consists of two interconnected chambers: a bottom chamber containing water and a perforated top chamber containing the ground coffee.
 A percolator brews coffee by recycling boiling water through coffee grounds using gravity (see image).
 The strength of the coffee can be varied by adjusting the time of the brew.

 A Moka pot consists of three chambers: a bottom chamber containing water, a middle chamber containing ground coffee, and a top chamber containing the final coffee brew.
 The bottom and middle chamber are interconnected as are the middle chamber and top chamber.
 There is no direct connection between the bottom chamber and the top chamber.

 A Moka pot brews coffee by passing pressurized hot water through ground coffee (see image).
 The strength of the coffee is not usually adjusted by the time of brewing because the water never returns to the bottom chamber.
-The coffee made by a Moka pot may be considered espresso because a pressurized chamber is used to initiate the flow of hot water through the ground coffee to extract the coffee.
+The coffee made by a Moka pot may be considered espresso by some, because a pressurized chamber is used to initiate the flow of hot water through the ground coffee to extract the coffee.

 The following diagrams show you how a percolator and a Moka pot work to brew coffee.